The Quantum Frontier

 Transmitting Quantum States

-The primary carrier of quantum information is the photon, a unit of light.
-Entangled photon pairs are pairs whose quantum states are correlated regardless of the distance between them and can be used to establish communication channels between distant nodes.
-When one photon is measured, the state of its entangled partner is instantly determined, even across large distances.
-This is the same “spooky action at a distance” that underlies entanglement in quantum computing, applied now to communication rather than computation.
-It is the mechanism behind quantum key distribution, which uses entangled photons to establish a shared encryption key between two parties, making any eavesdropping physically detectable.
+The primary carrier of quantum information is the photon, which is a unit of light.
+Entangled photon pairs are quantum states which are correlated regardless of the distance between them and can be used to establish communications channels between distant nodes.
+When one photon is measured, the state of its partner is instantly determined.
+This is “spooky action at a distance” that underlies entanglement in quantum computing, applied in this case to communication technology.
+This is the mechanism behind quantum key distribution, which uses entangled photons to establish a shared encryption key between two parties and makes any eavesdropping physically detectable.

 The Distance Problem